 Traditional basin and bath taps

 Combining crosshead handles with rounded spouts and conventional lines, our traditional basin and bath taps are available in numerous configurations.
 We have both separate bath and basin taps, as well as mixers with a more traditional look.
 We also have bath shower mixers for a really sophisticated and classic style.

 The Dulwich range of bath and basin taps from Orchard Bathrooms epitomises traditional style, but with a wide choice of configurations for modern convenience and comfort.

 Tailored for modern bathrooms, our range of contemporary basin and bath taps offers a wide range of designs from waterfall fillers, to open spout taps and square lines.

-Waterfall taps offer a luxurious option for basins or baths, such as our Escala range, which also includes bath shower mixers.
+Waterfall taps offer a luxurious option for basins or baths, like the Wye range from Orchard Bathrooms, which also includes bath shower mixers.

-For bathtubs whose design doesn’t allow tap holes, we have freestanding taps and standpipes for both traditional and contemporary styles.
+For bathtubs where tap holes aren't suitable, we have freestanding taps and standpipes for both traditional and contemporary styles.

 Our traditional standpipes can be used with any traditional bath shower mixers, bath fillers, or bath taps, and perfectly complement our range of classic roll top baths.

-We also have contemporary freestanding mixer taps, such as the Matrix freestanding bath filler.
+We also have contemporary freestanding mixer taps, such as the Eden freestanding bath filler.

-- Countertop basins with no tap hole require a high rise mixer tap, creating a sleek, minimalist look
+- Countertop basins with no tap hole require a high rise mixer tap or wall mounted tap, creating a sleek, minimalist look

 - Choose from our traditional or contemporary ranges to ensure your taps suit the rest of your suite